 Other ways to define words on iOS

-In addition to the built-in Define feature, there are other ways of defining words on iOS that don’t require manual dictionary downloads, including the following:
+In addition to the built-in Look Up feature, there are other ways of defining words on iOS that don’t require manual dictionary downloads, including the following:

 Use Google Search